Came here from a search engine? Click on the banderole below to go to index.

 by the left handlebar.
 New aluminum casted brake master cylinder.

-Last year with the air-cooled engine.
+1982 was the last year for GSX750 with the original air-cooled engine.
 The 1983-year's GSX750ES

 and GSX750EF models were air/oil-cooled.